gracejidael/Company_Bankrupcy_Analysis/README.md

 What’s the most reliable way to predict bankruptcy using data?
 By answering these questions, we aim to provide tools and insights that can help stakeholders make smarter, more informed decisions.

-The purpose of this research notebook is to create a machine learning model using “Company_House_Info” data that helps to predict the company’s success or bankruptcy based on the following attributes:
+The purpose of this research notebook is to create a machine learning model using “Company_House_Info” data that helps to predict the company’s success or bankruptcy.